legerch/develop-memo/Toolchains/Compilers/GCC/README.md

 In order to track stack used, very useful in an embedded context where there is often not a lot of RAM available to allocate for stack space (typically on the order of a few hundred to a few thousand bytes).
 This option will emit `.su` files for each c file you compile.
 Furthermore, you can use warning `-Wstack-usage=<stack_limit_in_bytes>` which will emit a warning when stack usage exceeds defined value.
 > On **Linux** filesystem, you can get stack size by using `ulimit -s` (`ulimit -a` will list all system limit values).
-> Note than the _stack limit warning_ to set is for each function, not all call stack !
+> Note that the _stack limit warning_ to set is for each function, not all call stack !
 So you need to run a first analyze in order to determine your maximum value

 - [`-fanalyzer`][gcc-doc-static-analyzer]
 This option enables an static analysis of program flow which looks for “interesting” interprocedural paths through the code, and issues warnings for problems found on them.